thataruby/dog-eared-books/README.md

         path('', show_main, name='show_main'),
     ]
     ```
-16. Then, I edited the urls.py in the dog_eared_books project for overall project with:
+16. Then, I edited the urls.py in the book_store project for overall project with:
     ```
     from django.urls import path, include